romanrostislavovich/auditfy/README.md

 This application try to merge all of them to one tool with simplify using.

 This tool included following modules:
-- SEO
+- SEO (custom)
-- Performance
+- Performance (lighthouse)
-- Accessibility check
+- Accessibility check (puppeteer)
+- HTML (html-validator)
+- CSS (stylelint, with stylelint-config-standard)
+- structured (custom)

 Future:
-- HTML Validation
-- CSS Validation
 - JS Validation
 - Security audit
+- Configuration modules
 - and e.t.c

 ## Installation